mmenestret/mmenestret.github.io/_posts/2019-02-16-functors-cat-theory.md

 ## Let explore some examples

-We're going to play with containers of `Int` values to try to grasp the concept.
+We're going to play with concrete containers of `Int` values to try to grasp the concept.

 ```scala
 val halve: Int => Float = x => x.toFloat / 2